 New Jersey Drug-Induced Deaths: Introduction

 New Jersey calls deaths that occur as a result of illicit drug distribution “drug-induced deaths”.
 N.J.S.
-2C:35-9 is the New Jersey statute that deals with drug-induced deaths.
+2C:35-9 is the New Jersey statute that deals with drug deaths.
 N.J.S.
-2C:35-9 makes those who contribute to drug-induced deaths by manufacturing, distributing, or dispensing drugs “strictly liable” for those deaths.
-Essentially, the Strict Liability for Drug-Induced Deaths, which arose from New Jersey’s own “War on Drugs”, creates a new type of homicide.
+2C:35-9 makes those who contribute to drug deaths by manufacturing, distributing, or dispensing drugs “strictly liable” for those deaths.
+Essentially, the Strict Liability for drug deaths, which arose from New Jersey’s own “War on Drugs”, creates a new type of homicide.

-If a victim dies because of the injection, inhalation, or ingestion of a “controlled dangerous substance” (CDS), the person who furnished that substance can be held responsible for that death.
-This is true even if they had no reason to suspect that their actions could result in a death.
+Under this concept of drug deaths, if someone dies because of the injection, inhalation, or ingestion of a “controlled dangerous substance” (CDS), the person who furnished that substance can be criminally prosecuted for that death.
+This is true even when the supplier had no reason to suspect that their actions could result in a death.
 N.J.S.
 2C:35-9 still considers them legally accountable.
-On October 30, 2019, the National Association of Criminal Defense Lawyers (NACDL), of which Allan Marain is a member, presented an “advocacy call” devoted to this topic.
-Interested readers can listen to what the participants said.
+On October 30, 2019, the National Association of Criminal Defense Lawyers (NACDL) presented an “advocacy call” devoted to this topic.
+Interested readers can listen to that presentation.

-The specific drugs that invoke the New Jersey Drug-Induced Deaths statute are those found in Schedules I, II, and III of New Jersey’s drug classification.
-“Schedules” simply mean lists of drugs, classified by severity.
+The specific drugs that invoke the New Jersey drug deaths statute are those found in Schedules I, II, and III of New Jersey’s drug classification.
+“Schedules” simply mean lists of drugs, catagorized by potential for abuse.
 Included in these designated schedules are drugs such as heroin, LSD, methamphetamine, PCP, and fentanyl.
-Schedule I is considered to contain the drugs that are the most dangerous, and that have no redeeming social value.
-Included in Schedule I are drugs such as heroin, LSD, methamphetamine, PCP, and fentanyl.
-(Bizarrely, New Jersey still keeps marijuana in Schedule I despite the fact that, in all recorded human history, the number of people who have died as a result of marijuana overdose is zero.)
+Schedule I is considered to include the drugs that are the most dangerous, and that have no redeeming social value.
+(Bizarrely, New Jersey, until February 22, 2021, kept marijuana in Schedule I despite the fact that, in all recorded human history, the number of people who have died as a result of marijuana overdose is zero.
+See N.J.S.
+24:21-5(e)(1)).

 Drug-Induced Deaths in New Jersey: The Connection